 Gas grills are by far the least expensive option when it comes to outdoor cooking.
 Whether using portable propane tanks or an LPG conversion plumbed to your house, gas is a cheap and easily available fuel source that is commonly available even in rural areas of the country.

 Wood pellets and lump charcoal are about on-par when it comes to cost.
-A bag of Traeger-brand wood pellets runs around $20 for a 20 lb bag – which is pretty much the same price as hardwood lump charcoal.
 The amount of fuel you use depends on the type of cooking you are doing in both cases.
 Hotter temperatures will burn through wood pellets and lump charcoal faster than low temperatures.
 You can expect to use about one to one-and-a-half pounds of lump or pellets per hour at 225 degrees.

 Charcoal smokers also use hardwood chunks or chips to add flavor.
 A commercial bag of wood chunks runs $5-$10 for a 5 lb bag which is usually enough for two or three long smoke sessions, but it is an additional cost to consider when deciding whether a pellet grill is the right choice for you.